lyubadd/cyclistic/README.md

 WHERE TRUE;
 ```

-I double checked the operation was executed correctly by
+I double checked the operation was executed correctly.

 ```
 SELECT DISTINCT day_of_week
 FROM `leafy-star-345020.Cyclistic.202105_202204`;
 ```

-And manually checked the first date in the calendar to see if 05/23/2021 was indeed a Sunday.
+Checked the first date in the calendar to see if 05/23/2021 was indeed a Sunday.
 Everything was correct.

 * created **new column “hour”**